Snuff film

-A snuff film, snuff movie, or snuff video is a type of film, oftentimes defined as being produced for profit or financial gain, that shows scenes of actual homicide.
+A snuff film, snuff movie, or snuff video is a type of film, oftentimes defined as being produced for profit or financial gain, that shows scenes of actual homicide committed or orchestrated by the filmmakers.

 The concept of snuff films became known to the general public during the 1970s, when an urban legend alleged that a clandestine industry was producing such films for profit.
 The rumor was amplified in 1976 by the release of a film called Snuff, which capitalized on the legend through a disingenuous marketing campaign.
 However, that film, like others on the topic, relied on special effects to simulate murder.
-According to the fact-checking website Snopes, there has never been a verified example of a genuine commercially produced snuff film.
-Videos of actual murders (such as beheading videos) have been made available to the public, generally through the Internet.
-However, those videos have been made and broadcast by the murderers either for their own gratification or for propaganda purposes, and not for financial gain and thus do not qualify, according to one author, as a "snuff film".
+The existence of a snuff movie industry has never been proven: horror film magazine Fangoria later described the very concept as a "myth" and "a scare tactic, dreamt up by the media to terrify the public."

-In 2025, Vice magazine published an article documenting what they described as the first legitimate snuff video, titled The Vietnamese Butcher.
-According to the report, the video has been sold since February 2025 on the dark web and through Telegram channels, indicating its commercial distribution.
-There is strong evidence that the murder victim was a willing participant with the awareness of the intention to monetize the film.
+In 2025, Vice published an article documenting what they described as the first actual snuff video, known as The Vietnamese Butcher, depicting the killing of a willing participant.
+Video clips and images from this murder have been sold since February 2025 on the dark web and through Telegram channels.

 Definitions

-A snuff film is a movie in a purported genre of films in which a person is actually murdered, though some variations of the definition may include films that show people committing suicide.
+A snuff film is a movie in a purported genre of films in which a person is actually murdered, though some variations of the definition may include films that show people dying by suicide.
 According to existing definitions, snuff films can be pornographic and are made for financial gain but are supposedly "circulated amongst a jaded few for the purpose of entertainment".
 The Collins English Dictionary defines a "snuff movie" as "a pornographic film in which an unsuspecting actress or actor is murdered at the climax of the film"; the Cambridge Dictionary defines it more broadly as "a violent film that shows a real murder".

-Horror film magazine Fangoria defined snuff movies as "films in which a person is killed on camera.
+Fangoria defined snuff movies as "films in which a person is killed on camera.
 The death is premeditated, with the purpose of being filmed in order to make money.
 Often times, there is a sexual aspect to the murder, either on film (as in, a porn scene that ends horribly) or that the final project is used for sexual gratification."
 Films featuring deaths that are authentic but accidental "are not considered snuff because the deaths were not planned.
 Other death on video, such as terrorists beheading victims, are done to fulfill an ideology, not to earn money."